Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras

-In case (1), subdirect relations have a very simple structure; for instance, any constraint $R(x_1, \dots$, $x_n)$ with subdirect $R$ is effectively a conjunction of bijective dependencies $x_i = f(x_j)$.
-It is also immediate that $\alg A$ is \emph{polynomially complete}, that is, every operation on $A$ is in the clone generated by $\alg A$ together with the constant operations.
-Indeed, polynomial completeness is equivalent to having no proper reflexive (that is, containing all the tuples $(a,a, \dots, a)$) irredundant subpowers.
+In case (1), subdirect relations have a very simple structure; for instance, any constraint $R(x_1, \dots$, $x_n)$ with subdirect $R$ is effectively a conjunction of bijective dependencies $x_i = f(x_j)$ (in particular, $\alg A$ is simple).
+It is also immediate that $\alg A$ is polynomially complete.
 Less trivially, case (1) often leads to majority edges, as we show in Theorem~\ref{thm:maj} below.
-However, we require the following definition first.
+We require the following definition first.

 \begin{definition} Let $\algA$ be an algebra.
 By the \emph{connected-by-subuniverses} equivalence, denoted $\mu_{\algA}$, we mean the smallest equivalence containing all the pairs $(a,b)$ such that $\Sg_{\alg A}(a,b)\neq A$. \end{definition}